 This guide is specifically targeted towards people who are curious about forex trading but have no idea what it is or where to start learning the skill and don’t have a mentor to show them the ropes.

 I’ve been trading forex actively for a little over 3 years as of writing this (since January 2017), which although feels like a long time, really isn’t.
 This puts me in a great position to guide new traders into the industry given that I still vividly remember how difficult it was to get started as a forex trader.

 Becoming a forex trader (or a trader of any market) is going to take a lot of time, sacrifice and commitment.
-It’s not an easy path to making money, but it’s still one of the best vehicles available for everyday people to achieve financial independence through mastering the skill of compounding their savings.
+It’s not an easy path to making money, but it’s still one of the best vehicles available for everyday people to achieve financial independence through mastering the skill of compounding their risk capital.

 But before we begin it’s very important that I warn you about the danger of entering the game for the wrong reasons.
 You must respect the markets.

 This is not a place to get rich quick.
 You can get rich from trading – just not quickly.
 It takes time.
 If you come here with the “get-rich-quick” attitude, you will be carried out with the thousands of other traders who come into the game unwilling to earn the right to make big money – and end up losing it all.

 There is a LOT of potential risk involved with trading – especially if you don’t understand or respect the importance of risk management like these guys didn't.

 You must take the time to master the foundations of trading.
 Depending on your time commitments such as work or school or other responsibilities, this could take you anywhere from 6 months to a few years.

 The typical trader who achieves success takes a minimum of 18 months before they become consistently profitable.
 But every single one of those traders who has made the cut will tell you that it’s well worth the investment of your time.